flyfire/Camera2-Video/README.md

 # Camera2-Video
 A simple Android wrapper for interfacing with the new Camera2 API for video capture.

+_This is not being maintained anymore.
+Issue's wont be addressed, but you're more than welcome to contribute any changes_

 ## Usage
 ### Setup
 For an example, check out the sample app included.